quarree100/qScope_doc/source/cspy/01_setup.rst

 General
 =======

 The ``PORT`` defines the communication port between the decoder and the frontend application.
+Make sure you configure this to match the :ref:`frontends grid objects' settings<frontend_grid>`!
 ``table_name`` is used to differentiate different instances of cspy.
 ``interval`` just defines the interval of scans in ms. This will also be the minimum interval of messages sent from cspy to the frontend.
 ``gui`` toggles the visibility of calibration tool tips.